isabella232/presentation-druxt_101/slides-umami-demo.md

 This is the Umami Parity project, it's my testing ground and goal posts for the Druxt 1.0 release.

-The Backend is a standard Drupal Umami profile install, with the Druxt module and some minor customisations.

-The Frontend is an instance of the DruxtSite module using the BootstrapVue UI framework and custom DruxtWrapper theme components.

 Let's take a quick walk through of the site __ BRIAN:
 (BRIAN TO SHARE)
 - It's serving Full Statically generated HTML, which Nuxt hydrates to provide client-side navigation.